FrederickBun/FrederickBun/README.md

 `*en-us*`

-I am a junior high school student in China, and also an OI player.
+I am a junior high school student in China, and also an OIer.
 In my spare time, I will do some development (learning how to use HTML, CSS, JS to build configuration websites, and developing some small plug-ins with Python).
 I am a fan of AppleU and Unix.

 If you want to know me better, please visit the following sites: